AllenJoeG/HotelGreetingFromJSON/README.md

 - navigate browser to 'localhost:{PORT}'
 - use dropdowns to select Salutation, Guest, Company, and Template.
 - Click 'Generate' to append the selections to a list at the bottom

+## Testing & Verification
+To keep the repository lightweight (and frankly, time constraints) I did not include any testing framework beyond a placeholder script in the package.json were I to integrate one.
+Validation of data moving was confirmed with various server and client console logs, though were snipped out when they were no longer needed.
+If you poke back a few commits you can probably find some.
+In place still, if you inspect the client in-browser, are two console logs demonstrating the object structure of the Guests and Companies data that are cached when the initial document onReady() fires.
+For further feature buildout (say accessing Guest or Company information beyond the name).
+I fully recognize that this sort of public-exposure logging of internal data structures is a NOT best practice, and left it there as proof-of-cache and for this very conversation point.